Etto48/IndAppProject/DOCUMENTATION.md

 In an age of information overload, travelers often struggle to find relevant and concise information about their immediate surroundings.
 Travel Mate aims to solve this problem by offering a streamlined and intuitive interface that delivers contextually relevant information on the go.
 This initial implementation focuses on the core functionalities for a web-based application, preparing for a future version designed for automotive environments.
 By using the user's geolocation, the application provides a dynamic map populated with curated POIs such as restaurants, hotels, and attractions.
+Users can filter these POIs to tailor the display to their interests.
+A key feature is the comparative analysis, which offers dynamically generated text comparing the price and rating of hotels and restaurants to others in the vicinity.
 The core of the experience is the AI-powered overview, which gives users a unique, descriptive summary of the area, bringing the location to life.
 The system is designed to be dependent on a server hosted externally, which manages the backend logic and data processing.

 ## Aims and Scope